micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-47-rashi_en.md

 <b>Except our bodies.</b> The same as: if not for our bodies.

 ### passuk 19
 <b>Give us seed-grain.</b> To sow in the ground.
-Although Yossef had said, “And for another five years there will be no plowing nor harvest,” [nevertheless,] as soon as Yaakov came to Egypt blessing followed in his wake, and they began to sow and the famine ended.
+Although Yoseif had said, “And for another five years there will be no plowing nor harvest,” [nevertheless,] as soon as Yaakov came to Egypt blessing followed in his wake, and they began to sow and the famine ended.
 We learned this in the Tosefta of Sotah.
 <b>Not become desolate.</b> לֹא תֵשָׁם means let it not become desolate.
 [Onkelos translates it] לָא תְבוּר from the term שְׂדֵה בּוּר —a barren field—one which is not plowed.

 ### passuk 20
 <b>The land became Pharaoh’s [property].</b> [Meaning:] it had been bought for him.

 ### passuk 21
-<b>He transferred the people.</b> Yossef [transferred them] from city to city as a reminder that they no longer had a share in the land, and settled those of one city in another.
-Scripture had no need to write this, but only to let you know Yossef’s praiseworthiness.
+<b>He transferred the people.</b> Yoseif [transferred them] from city to city as a reminder that they no longer had a share in the land, and settled those of one city in another.
+Scripture had no need to write this, but only to let you know Yoseif’s praiseworthiness.
 For his intent was to remove shame from his brothers, so that the people not call them exiles.
 <b>From one end of the border of Egypt, etc.</b> He did this to all the cities that were in the kingdom of Egypt, from one end of the border to the other.

 ### passuk 22